darkeclipz/cryptowatch/README.md

 ## Installation

-Clone the project in Visual Studio and build it.
+ 1. Clone the project in Visual Studio and build it.
+ 2. Open the application, and go to settings.
+ 3. Update settings accordingly.
+ 4. Restart app

 ## Changelog

 **23-6-2017**